davidwhogg/AstronomyChallenges/README.md

 ## Cosmic microwave background

-- Use spatial priors in addition to spectral-energy (wavelength or frequency dependence) priors to separate independent CMB components or layers.
+- Use spatial priors in addition to spectral-energy (wavelength or frequency dependence) priors to separate independent components or layers that contribute to the *Planck* (or other) imaging data.
-- Use parameterized pdfs in place of priors to do hierarchical inference of the fundamental cosmological signature, the secondary anisotropies, and the Galaxy.
+- Use parameterized pdfs (for spatial covariance) in place of priors to do hierarchical inference of the fundamental cosmological signature, the secondary anisotropies, and the Galaxy.
 - Try out standard unsupervised methods like ICA and so on to see if there are insights to be gleaned.

 ## Radio interferometry